|Biological Soil Crusts on a Granite Rock Slab|

 When I worked for Coors Bio-Tech back in the late 1980s, we had an Orange Peel Solvent much like the picture here to the right called Bio-T Max.
 It is known by another name in the chemical industry called D-Limonene.
 It is water soluble and has numerous practical cleaning and degreasing applications.
 As a Manufacturing Representative for Coors Bio-Tech (yes the same Golden Colorado Company that makes Beer) it was my job to canvas for official distributors for this product.
 One of these was a Chemical Distributor of products to the Oil Industries from Santa Barbara to Bakersfield California.
 Very well known oil producing areas to many.
 Even Santa Barbara off the coast.

-This individual sold a chemical herbicide that was guaranteed to destroy the soil and prevent any seed from germinating on that site for at least 7 years.
-I bet most of you didn't know this.
+This chemical distributor even sold an incredibly industrial strength chemical herbicide that guaranteed his oil company clients that the herbicide would destroy all biological life on and under the ground and on top of the soil and prevent any weed seeds from germinating on that site for at least 7 years.
+I bet most of you didn't know this kind of stuff even existed.
 Monsanto created Agent Orange for the Vietnam War as a Tropic Forest defoliant for which these areas today are still mostly desert regions.
 And yet these Oil Companies still need or require a strong chemical sterilizer to keep fields plant life free.
 Only a Armageddon sized event will stop it

 The facts here show and prove that there are many many amazing things out there in the natural world yet to be discovered, researched and understood for use as a practical application for proper custodianship of this Earth.
 No matter what or how we want to define these amazing organisms, or what personal professional bias we have on these subjects, the work with which they accomplish everywhere around our planet Earth should be admired by everyone.
 To that end I hope I've made an otherwise boring science subject fascinating to the average person.